scraggo/scraggo.github.io/_posts/2018-02-20-hash-tables-js.md

 Link to problem & description: [Longest Harmonious Subsequence - LeetCode](https://leetcode.com/problems/longest-harmonious-subsequence/description/)

-Basic Gist: I won't attempt to summarize this one, but here's a tip: There can be only 2 unique numbers in the sequence.
-Example: `[3,2,2,2,3]`
+Basic Gist: Return the length of the longest sequence of 2 unique numbers which are consecutive.
+Example subsequences: `[3,2,2,2,3]`, `[3,2,3,2,3]`, `[3,3,3,2,2,2]`.
+(Other numbers in between aren't counted.)
+(This one's a bit difficult to summarize, so check out the problem description.)

 My Solution Stats:
 *201 / 201 test cases passed.
 Status: Accepted.
 Runtime: 108 ms*